 LVP is one of the few flooring options that is often entirely waterproof.
 This makes it a great option for homes with pets, children, and for more water-prone areas such as bathrooms and basements.
 Additionally, LVP floors tend to be quite resistant to damages from scratching or denting.
 They are often well-suited for rental homes or commercial spaces.
 When damage does occur, though, there are not many options for repair.
 As they cannot be sanded or refinished, replacement is usually the only option.

 Design options are much wider with LVP than with site-finished or prefinished hardwood floors.
 It comes in countless styles, many of which are simply unattainable with natural wood.
-Options that mimic the look and shape of tile, real wood and more unique finishes make LVP floors beautiful and desirable.
+Options that mimic the look and shape of tile, real wood, and more unique finishes make LVP floors beautiful and desirable.
 That, along with their lower price tag, make them a great option for any area where you desire hard surface flooring.
+To see the wide range of LVP floors we carry, visit our LVP page.

 Bottom Line: LVP floors are affordable and are available in countless design options (some unmatchable by other flooring options).
-They are resistant to damage, but can be impossible to repair if it does occur.
+They are waterproof, resistant to damage, and can go in places that hardwood shouldn’t but can be impossible to repair if damage does occur.
 They are a one-time-use floor.

 If you have other questions about which flooring type is best for your home, or are ready to schedule your free estimate, Contact Us today.